 "There was a war, and hysteria allows and permits and commands almost anything.
 So you have to find enemies; you have to find the spies and the fifth columnists."

-Following Navy service and graduate school, I taught and wrote about American history at Humboldt State University.
+Following my Navy service and graduate school, I taught and wrote about American history at Humboldt State University.

-In retirement, I turned to writing fiction.
-I try to say something every morning—'Telling Lies for Fun and Profit!'
+In retirement, I turned to fiction.
+I try to say something each morning—'Telling Lies for Fun!'
 Some of my stories have historical themes—'Illusions' and 'Infamy!' for example.
-Others are semi-autobiographical, explore art history, obsessive collection, or immigration—even pole dancing!
+Others are semi-autobiographical, explore art history, obsessive collecting, or immigration—even pole dancing!
 Crime, of course, is central.

 Whether you’re a history buff or someone who just enjoys a good yarn, there's a book here for you.